MatthiasQuintern/AdventOfCode2022/4/README.md

 - It told me the `read` syscall can read until a newline by passing `\n` as last arg

 So I had to fix all that.
 I tried to exclusively use the AI to get answers to my questions, however I did sometimes revert to the internet.
-It was still a good starting point and provided lots of help.\n At the end of the ~~evening~~ next morning I had successfully coded the task in x86-64 assembly! :smiley:
+It was still a good starting point and provided lots of help.
+At the end of the ~~evening~~ next morning I had successfully coded the task in x86-64 assembly! :smiley:

 I also gave it the exact same prompt again but said I wanted it in **C**.